Amuwa/TomatoTimer/README.md

 TomatoTimer
 ===========

-Tomato Timer for Desktop Working
+Tomato Timer for Desktop Working.

+To help to focus when you are working.